Everduin94/better-commits/readme.md

 - Support for git emojis per commit-type
 - Configure globally or per repository
 - Config validation and error messaging
+- Scriptable and works with agents via CLI flags
 - [Lightweight](https://bundlejs.com/?q=better-commits&treeshake=%5B*%5D) (34kb)

 As a side-effect of formatting messages